BYLAWS OF THE LEAGUE OF WOMEN VOTERS OF NEW MEXICO

 Section 1.
 Place, Date, and Call.
 A convention of LWVNM shall be held biennially at a time and place to be determined by the state board.
 The president shall send a first call for Convention to the membership not less than four months prior to the opening date of the Convention fixed in said call.
 Thereafter the state board may advance or postpone the opening date of the Convention by not more than two weeks.
 A final call for Convention shall be sent to the membership at least 30 days before Convention.

 Section 2.
 Composition.
-The Convention shall consist of the delegates chosen by the members through the local Leagues and state MAL units as prescribed in Section 4 of this article, and the members of the state board of LWVNM.
+The Convention shall consist of the delegates chosen by the members through the local Leagues and member-at-large units as prescribed in Section 4 of this article and the members of the state board of LWVNM.

 Section 3.
 Qualifications of Delegates and Voting Members.
 Each delegate shall be a voting member in the state of New Mexico.
 Each delegate representing a local League shall be entitled to vote only if that League has met its per member payment responsibilities to LWVNM.
 The state board may make an exception in the case of proven hardship.
 Each delegate shall be entitled to one vote only at Convention even though the delegate may be attending in two or more capacities.
 Absentee or proxy voting shall not be permitted.
 The Convention shall be the sole judge of whether a delegate is qualified to vote.